andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_05_Preprocessing.rst

 .. note::

-  For more details on what each of these steps do, see the :ref:`SPM preprocessing module <SPM_04_Preprocessing>`.
+  For more details on what each step does, see the :ref:`SPM preprocessing module <SPM_04_Preprocessing>`.

 Next Steps
 **********